-This beginner’s guide to garage conversions explains everything you need to know about converting your garage into a usable room, from costs and Building Regulations through to effective heating and plumbing choices for the new space.
+This beginner’s guide to garage conversions explains everything you need to know about converting your garage into a usable space, from costs and Building Regulations through to the best heating and plumbing choices for the new space.

 Do I Need Planning Permission for a Garage Conversion?

 (MORE: What are Planning Conditions?)

-If the conversion falls under Permitted Development, applying for a Lawful Development Certificate (LDC) is a good idea, particularly if you aim to remortgage or sell in the future.
+If the conversion falls under Permitted Development, applying for a Lawful Development Certificate (LDC) is a good idea, particularly if you aim to remortgage or sell the house in the future.

 If you are converting a separate, stand-alone garage as opposed to an integral one, then you may have to apply for a change of use.

 How Much Does a Garage Conversion Cost?

-A basic integrated garage conversion will cost from around £8,000 (or £400-640/m²), which is less than the value you could add to your home by converting the garage, so this project can make great financial sense.
+A basic integrated garage conversion will cost from around £8,000 (or £400-640/m²).
+This is less than the value you could add to your home by converting the garage, so this is one project that really does make great financial sense.

-You will need to be aware of the various factors that could affect the cost of your garage conversion, including:
+Before you begin work, be sure to familiarise yourself with the factors that are likely to affect the cost of your garage conversion, including:

 - the foundations need reinforcing

 - the walls, floors or roof are in dubious condition

-- the ceiling height will need to be raised (you need around 2.2-2.4m of headroom once the floor has been raised to 15cm above the external ground level)
+- the ceiling height needing to be raised (you need around 2.2-2.4m of headroom once the floor has been raised to 15cm above the external ground level)